GABAPENTIN- gabapentin capsule

 Gabapentin is a prescription medicine used to treat:

-Pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection) in adults.
+pain from damaged nerves (postherpetic pain) that follows healing of shingles (a painful rash that comes after a herpes zoster infection) in adults.

-Partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures.
+partial seizures when taken together with other medicines in adults and children 3 years of age and older with seizures.

-Do not take gabapentin if you are allergic to gabapentin or any of the other ingredients in gabapentin.
+are allergic to gabapentin or any of the other ingredients in gabapentin.
 See the end of this Medication Guide for a complete list of ingredients in gabapentin.

-have or have had kidney problems or are on hemodialysis
+have or have had kidney problems or are on hemodialysis.

-have or have had depression, mood problems, or suicidal thoughts or behavior
+have or have had depression, mood problems, or suicidal thoughts or behavior.

-have diabetes
+have diabetes.

-have breathing problems
+have breathing problems.

 are pregnant or plan to become pregnant.
 It is not known if gabapentin can harm your unborn baby.
 Tell your healthcare provider right away if you become pregnant while taking gabapentin.
 You and your healthcare provider will decide if you should take gabapentin while you are pregnant.

-are breast-feeding or plan to breast-feed.
+are breastfeeding or plan to breastfeed.
 Gabapentin can pass into breast milk.
 You and your healthcare provider should decide how you will feed your baby while you take gabapentin.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

-Especially tell your healthcare provider if you take any opioid pain medicine (such as oxycodone), any medicines for anxiety (such as lorazepam) or insomnia (such as zolpidem), or any medicines that make you sleepy.
+• any medicines for anxiety (such as lorazepam) or insomnia (such as zolpidem), or any medicines that make you sleepy.
 You may have a higher chance for dizziness, sleepiness, or breathing problems if these medicines are taken with gabapentin.

 Taking gabapentin with certain other medicines can cause side effects or affect how well they work.
 Do not start or stop other medicines without talking to your healthcare provider.